310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 Hm?
 What am I going as?

-Hmm… I thought about being a cyclops at first, but people told me the eyeball would look preeetty gross.
+Mm~… I thought about being a cyclops at first, but people told me the eyeball would look preeetty gross.

 So after going through countless ideas, I finally decided on being a “Guardian of the Valley of Kings”!
 So basically an Egyptian monster.
 If you wanted to be less specific, then I guess it’d be a mummy.

 Now then, Anzu-san!
 Go ahead and call me Mummy~♪

 Huh?
 “You want to be called something mama-like *that* badly?”, you say?
 “It’s just impressive at this point”?
+{% endbubble %}

+{% bubble Madara awkward %}
 Uhhh… Huh?
 You were sooo excited just a second ago, and now it just died off!

 …Heheh.
 I was preparing for the event with Ryuseitai, and they asked me if I wanted to be a Jiangshi with them.